Márta Mészáros: Legacy

 Mészáros' films are in many ways reflective of her experiences growing up and deal with issues relevant to her life.
 Having lost both of her parents early in life, and having spent much of her youth living in a post-Stalinist Hungary, Mészáros' life was rife with tragedy and oppression, and her films are often reflective of this.
 Additionally, because Mészáros spent many of her first years as a filmmaker working in documentary films, many of her feature films also contain much documentary footage.
 In most of Mészáros' features, the films are open-ended, lack a conventional plot, and dialogue is sparse.

 In terms of content, Mészáros' films explore the wide and often tragic gaps between ideals and realities, and between parents and their children.
 Mészáros' films deal with realities usually ignored in Eastern European cinema: the subordination of women, conflicts of urban and rural cultures, antagonism between the bureaucracy and its employees, alcoholism, the generation gap, dissolution of traditional family structures, and the plight of state-reared children.

 Mészáros is one of few female filmmakers who consistently makes films that are both critically and commercially successful for an international audience.
 Her eight feature films, made from 1968 to 1979, are concerned with the social oppression, economic constraints, and emotional challenges faced by Hungarian women.
 In her own words, Mészáros explains: "I tell banal, commonplace stories, and then in them the leads are women — I portray things from a woman's angle."

 Personal life

 Mészáros was first married to László Karda (a filmmaker), in 1957, but they divorced in 1959, and in 1960 she married Miklós Jancsó, a Hungarian film director and screenwriter whom she met during her time with the Mafilm Group 4.
+They raised his two sons and her son from previous marriages together.
 Although they later divorced in 1973, their two sons, Nyika Jancsó and Miklós Jancsó Jr., have each separately worked as director of photography on many of her films.
 She later married the Polish actor Jan Nowicki, but they divorced in 2008.
 Nowicki starred in many of her films, including the principal role in The Unburied Dead.
 His son from an earlier relationship, Łukasz Nowicki, starred in Mészáros' film, Kisvilma.
 Mészáros also has a daughter, Kasia Jancsó, from her second marriage.